©

 Period: 2025- 2022

-Consulents: D. Zadnik - Structural engineering; A. Morich, E. Deseira - MEP; A. Marinò - Authority interface
+Consulents: D. Zadnik - Structural Engineering; A. Morich, E. Deseira - MEP; A. Marinò - Authority interface

-Work progress status: On site
+Project status: On site